Jones Creek, Texas: Education

-Stephen F. Austin Elementary School, named after the Father of Texas, serves the Jones Creek area.
-Austin Elementary, "The Pride of Jones Creek", is a Pre-K through sixth grade school, the only one in the district.
-The school's mascot is the gator, referencing the 11 ft alligator that was found on the school grounds after flooding in 1989.
+Stephen F. Austin Elementary School, named after the Father of Texas, used to serve the Jones Creek area.
+Austin Elementary, "The Pride of Jones Creek", was a Pre-K through sixth grade school, the only one in the district.
+The school's mascot was the gator, referencing the 11 ft alligator that was found on the school grounds after flooding in 1989.

 The city is served by the Brazosport Independent School District.
 Jones Creek residents attend: